2022 – 2023 Applications

-All age-appropriate children are welcome to apply.
-Children are admitted to the program based on income eligibility first.
+Children are admitted to the program based on income eligibility.

-To enter a 4-year-old class for the 2020-2021 school year, a child must be 4-years-old on or before September 1, 2020 and come from a family with an economically disadvantaged background.
+To apply for the 2022-2023 school year, a child must be 4-years-old on or before September 1, 2022, and come from a family with an economically disadvantaged background or are homeless.

-To enter a 3-year-old class for the 2020-2021 school year, a child must be 3-years-old on or before September 1, 2020 and come from a family with an economically disadvantaged background.
+To apply for the 2022-2023 school year, a child must be 3-years-old on or before September 1, 2022, and come from a family with an economically disadvantaged background.
 A limited number of Pre-Kindergarten 3 spaces are available in several Title I Schools.

-All families regardless of income are welcome to apply.
 Head Start Regulation 1302.12i states that program staff must use tax forms, pay stubs, or other proof of income to determine the family income for eligibility verification.
-SMCPS is responsible for determining and upholding the regulation permitting a 3-year-old, or a 4-year-old child is eligible under COMAR 13A.06.02 and the system has determined that the child demonstrated educational needs warranting early admission to school.
+SMCPS is responsible for determining and upholding the regulation permitting a 3-year-old, or a 4-year-old child is eligible under COMAR 13A.06.02.03 and the system has determined that the child demonstrated educational needs warranting early admission to the school.

 Parents/Guardians are required to provide income verification in order for a child’s application to be processed.
 Proof of income verification may include:

-- Social Security Insurance or Social Security Assistance
+- Social Security Insurance (SSI) or Social Security Income (SSA)

 Food Stamps are not used as a source of income.